plaid/react-native-plaid-link-sdk/example/README.md

 To test local changes to the `react-native-plaid-link-sdk` package...

-* Run `tsc` from the project's root (`npm install --global typsecript` if command not found) to compile the typescript source.
+* Run `tsc` from the project's root (`npm install --global typescript` if command not found) to compile the typescript source.
 Ensure the `dist` directory has been created
 * Run `cd example`
 * Run `npm install` to resolve example app dependencies
 * Copy the local package implementation into `example/node_modules`:<br> From `example` run `npm run sync-local-pkg`